 - Hats are an important accessory in Colombia for more reasons than you’d expect.
 Fedoras, an American symbol of being an asshole, are in fact a fashionable accessory here (particularly for gringos) and you’ll see them for sale everywhere.
 We were actually tempted to buy one.
 A more traditional Colombian hat is the attractive striped sombrero vueltiaos.
 This iconic striped sombrero is a useful way for judging things like whether the food somewhere is good, or whether you’re likely to get stared at for entering somewhere: the more men wearing striped sombreros you see in a place, the more traditional it is (and thus the food is better and you will probably get stared at).
 I once walked into a little shop full of men in striped hats and immediately everyone froze and someone whispered, “es una gringa!”
 Awkward.

 - Salespeople are kind of relentless in Colombia.
 Walking into a mercado, you’ll be confronted by a continual chorus of “a la orden!” which is an idiom that means, basically, “at your service.”
 We haven’t yet figured out how many of these we have to acknowledge with a smile and a “gracias” or “buenas” to not seem like those gringo assholes, versus how many we can safely ignore while we shop in antisocial peace.

 Our month backpacking in Colombia was a blast and we enjoyed every minute of it!
-Well, okay, we’ve enjoyed at least 95% of the minutes, and the other 5% were really terrible and stressful and mainly involved hiking, so you can’t blame us for not enjoying those minutes.
+Well, okay, we’ve enjoyed at least 95% of the minutes, and the other 5% were really terrible and stressful and mainly involved hiking and being rescued off a waterfall, so you can’t blame us for not enjoying those minutes.

 Have you ever gone backpacking in Colombia?
-Did any of these ring true for you, too?
+Did any of these ring true for you?
 Leave us a comment below!